steven-senko/fun_service/README.md

 mv fun_service/* .<br/>
 rm -rf fun_service<br/>
 pip install -r requirements.txt<br/>

+Edit variables REGION_NAME and BUCKET in the app.py accordingly to your S3 settings<br/>

+Run last line:<br/>

 chalice deploy<br/>

 After executing the previous line you will get a link like this:<br/>